seoleuns/pscount/README.md

 | `--epochs` | 100    | Number of training epochs |
 | `--lr`     | 1e-5   | Learning rate             |

+Note: Weight decay is set to 0.1 (Cellpose-SAM default) and is not exposed as a command-line argument.

 ## Output

 ```